Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

 \subsubsection{Ion distribution functions}

 Another, more subtle manifestation of the distinct microphysics of Alfv\'en-enabling and Alfv\'en-inhibiting states can be seen by comparing the domain-averaged ion distribution functions $f(v_{\|},v_{\perp})$ arising in the two states.
 The time-dependent evolution of $f(v_{\|},v_{\perp})$ in representative Alfv\'en-enabling and Alfv\'en-inhibiting states during the linear, nonlinear and saturated stages of the firehose instability is shown in figures~\ref{fig:sims_dist_AE} and~\ref{fig:sims_dist_AI}, respectively.
-As follows directly from double-adiabatic conservation laws \eqref{eqn:cgl}, the ion distribution functions in all runs initially evolve to become bi-Maxwellian, with $T_{\|i} \approx T_{\|i0}$ and $T_{\perp i} \approx T_{\perp i0}/(1+t/\tau_{\rm exp})$; indeed, figures~\ref{fig:sims_dist_AE}($a$) and~\ref{fig:sims_dist_AI}($a$) indicate little difference between $f_{\rm biM}-f_{\rm M}$ (left halves of these plots) and $f-f_{\rm M}$ (right halves).
+As follows directly from double-adiabatic conservation laws \eqref{eqn:cgl}, the ion distribution functions in all runs initially evolve to become bi-Maxwellian, with $T_{\|i} \approx T_{\|i0}$ and $T_{\perp i} \approx T_{\perp i0}/(1+t/\tau_{\rm exp})$; indeed, figures~\ref{fig:sims_dist_AE}($a$) and~\ref{fig:sims_dist_AI}($a$) indicate little difference between $f_{\rm biM}-f_{\rm M}$ (left halves of these plots) and $f-f_{\rm M}$ (right halves), {where $f_{\rm biM}$ is the bi-Maxwellian distribution with the parallel and perpendicular temperatures computed from $f(v_{\|},v_{\perp})$, and $f_{\rm M}$ the Maxwellian distribution function with its isotropic temperature computed from $f(v_{\|},v_{\perp})$}.
 However, once the firehose fluctuations acquire a sufficient magnitude to backreact on the ions, the distribution functions are no longer described well as bi-Maxwellians (see figures~\ref{fig:sims_dist_AE}$(c)$ and~\ref{fig:sims_dist_AI}$(c)$).
 In saturation (figures~\ref{fig:sims_dist_AE}$(e)$ and~\ref{fig:sims_dist_AI}$(e)$), the difference becomes even more pronounced.